yjzhang/DeepCDR/README.md

 `CCLE_RRBS_TSS_1kb_20180614.txt` - DNA methylation profile from CCLE database

 The three types of raw data `genomic mutation file`, `gene expression file` and `DNA methylation file` can be downloaded from [CCLE database](https://depmap.org/portal/download/) or from our provided [Cloud Server](https://cloud.tsinghua.edu.cn/d/9b42762d8eef4f42a835/).

+(Can search by file name from the depmap website)

 After data preprocessed, the three following preprocessed files will be in located in `data` folder.